 We use information that you have submitted to the website or via other communication means to process your order and manage your account, for example, to send you the relevant information you have requested.
 We may also use your data to market our products and services, provide research insights and keep you up to date on industry news.

 We regularly update our “Marketing Contacts Database” and will manage the information as much as possible to ensure it is current and accurate.
 We will hold your information for a reasonable time period given the nature of your enquiry and the relationship we have with you.
 If your details have changed or you wish to change your marketing preferences, please contact us with new information.

 - to the extent that we are required to do so by law;

 - in connection with any legal proceedings or prospective legal proceedings;

-- to the purchaser (or prospective purchaser) of any business or asset which we are (or are contemplating) selling, but only where lawful and compliant with the Data Protection Act 1998.
+- to the purchaser (or prospective purchaser) of any business or asset that we are (or are contemplating) selling, but only where lawful and compliant with the Data Protection Act 1998.

-We only use privacy compliant software internally to perform marketing if you have consented to this.
-To perform this marketing, we store your data in a core “Marketing Contacts Database” which is linked to our marketing process.
-When we distribute marketing campaigns, we email people with roles that appear relevant to the service we are marketing, as well as anyone who has asked to receive our marketing information.
-No personal details are passed on to third parties nor shared with companies / people outside of the company that operates this website.
+We use privacy compliant software internally to perform marketing.
+To send out electronic or physical marketing materials, we store your data in a core “Marketing Contacts Database” that is linked to our marketing process.
+When we distribute marketing campaigns, we email people with roles that appear relevant to the service we are marketing, as well as anyone who has asked to receive our marketing information and who have not ‘unsubscribed’ from our marketing activity.